What is a Merchant Cash Advance?

 Holdback Rate

 The holdback rate is the percentage of your future sales that get withheld and sent to the MCA company for repayment.
-Holdback rates are typically between 8%-15%.
+Holdback rates typically range from 8% to 15%.

 Most MCAs have daily payments, but some companies offer weekly repayment.
-Because repayment is tied to your sales, the amount you pay fluctuates with your sales.
+Because repayment is tied to your sales, the amount you pay fluctuates in proportion to your sales.

 Terms

 MCAs are short-term financing, which is typically repaid within 18 months.
-Some short-term financing goes to 24 months.
+Some short-term financing options last up to 24 months.
+Payments for merchant cash advances generally are deducted automatically from daily or weekly sales.

 What are the best Merchant Cash Advance Companies?